The Count of Monte Cristo (1998 miniseries): Critical reception

 The New York Times positively reviewed the series, praising its visuals and "straightforward, old-fashioned spirit."

-The Los Angeles Times praised Gérard Depardieu performance as the Count as well as the series's visuals, but criticized the series for some of the changes that were made from the book.
+The Los Angeles Times praised Gérard Depardieu's performance as the Count as well as the series's visuals, but criticized the series for some of the changes that were made from the book.
 They also criticized the last four hours of the series as being too "meandering and convoluted."